achi08rbb/nfl_project/setup/Setup(VM).md

     ssh -i ~/.ssh/gcp <username>@<externalipaddress>
     ```

+5. The VM instance is now running.

+## **Creating GCP Virtual Machine (LINUX) using Google SDK**
+1. Alternatively, you can create a VM using google SDK.
+In your CLI, run:
+    ```
+    gcloud compute instances create <name-of-the-vm> --zone=<google-cloud-zone> --image-family=ubuntu-2004-lts --image-project=ubuntu-os-cloud --machine-type=e2-standard-4 --boot-disk-size=30GB
+    ```

-5. Alternatively, you can create SSH access without using the console.
+2. You can also create SSH access without using the console.
 You can do the following to create SSH access to your VM.
 Just make sure you have selected your project upon initializing the Google SDK using `gcloud init` and `gcloud auth application-default login`:
     ```
     gcloud compute config-ssh
     ```